Stability of tautological bundles on the Hilbert scheme of two points on a surface: Tautological bundles

 \section{Tautological bundles}

-Now let $\mathcal{F}$ be a vector bundle on $X$ of rank $r$ with first Chern class $f$.
-Recall that in $X^{[2]}\times X$ there is the \em universal cycle \em $\Xi$ consisting of pairs $(\xi,x)$ such that $x\in\xi$.
-We define the \em tautological bundle associated with $\mathcal{F}$ \em to be the image of $\mathcal{F}$ under the Fourier$-$Mukai transform with the structure sheaf of the universal cycle as kernel:
+Now let $\mc{F}$ be a vector bundle on $X$ of rank $r$ with first Chern class $f$.
+Recall that in $\ta{X}\times X$ there is the \em universal subscheme \em $\Xi$ consisting of pairs $(\xi,x)$ such that $x\in\xi$.
+We define the \em tautological bundle associated with $\mc{F}$ \em to be the image of $\mc{F}$ under the Fourier$-$Mukai transform with the structure sheaf of the universal subscheme as kernel:

 Since we are only considering the case of the second Hilbert scheme we can simplify this definition.
-Indeed, the universal cycle $\Xi$ is naturally isomorphic to the blow-up $\widetilde{X\times X}$ of $X\times X$ at the diagonal.
-And $p$ restricted to $\Xi$ is nothing but the two-to-one cover $\pi$.
+Indeed, the universal subscheme $\Xi$ is isomorphic to the blow-up $\widetilde{X\times X}$ of $X\times X$ along the diagonal.
+A detailed discussion of this fact can be found in \cite[Sect.
+1]{EGL}.
+Via this isomorphism $p$ restricted to $\Xi$ is corresponds to the two-to-one cover $\pi$ and $q$ to the morphism $r_1=\sigma\circ\pi_1$.
 Thus we end up with the much simpler formula:

-\em Remark: \em We see immediately that this process is, in fact, an exact functor and we do not need to derive the pushforward along the finite morphism $\pi$.\\ Of course, we could also have chosen the second projection to form this vector bundle, but the image under $\pi$ is the same.\\\\ Now $\mathcal{F}^{[2]}$ is, of course, a vector bundle on $X^{[2]}$ of rank $2r$ and we have the following formula for its dual: \begin{lem} Let $\mathcal{F}$ be a vector bundle on $X$.
+\em Remark: \em We see immediately that this process is, in fact, an exact functor and we do not need to derive the pushforward along the finite morphism $\pi$.\\\\ Now $\tamc{F}$ is, of course, a vector bundle on $\ta{X}$ of rank $2r$ and we have the following formula for its dual: \begin{lem} Let $\mc{F}$ be a vector bundle on $X$.
 Then

 \end{lem} \em Proof: \em Using Grothendieck$-$Verdier duality we have